 and then call the plan to learn whether their healthcare providers are

 Question: If I don't join a drug plan when I am first eligible, how is the Late-Enrollment Penalty calculated?

 Late-Enrollment Penalties are assessed when you eligible for Medicare Part D coverage, but are without some form of creditable drug coverage for more than 63 days.
 You can click here

 to read more in our late-enrollment premium penalty section of Frequently Asked Questions.
 Late-enrollment penalties are permanent and can change (increase) year-to-year.
 You will pay 1% of the national base Medicare Part D premium

-(about $33) for every month that you were without some creditable prescription drug coverage before you enrolled in a Medicare Part D plan.
-So if you were eligible for Medicare when you were 65 and now you are 70, you would pay 60 months worth of penalty (5 years * 12) or about 60% of the annual base premium (so around $33 * .6 = $20 per month in addition to your monthly Part D plan premium).
+$33.37 in 2022) for every month that you were without some creditable prescription drug coverage before you enrolled in a Medicare Part D plan.
+So if you were eligible for Medicare when you were 65 and now you are 70, you would pay a penalty based on 60 months without coverage (5 years * 12) or about 60% of the annual base premium (so around $33.37 * .6 = $20 per month in addition to your monthly Part D plan premium).